simonspa/corryvreckan/src/modules/Timepix3MaskCreator/README.md

 **Status**: Functional

 #### Description
-This algorithm reads in `pixel` objects for each device from the clipboard, masks all pixels with a hit rate larger than 10 times the mean hit rate, and updates the trimdac file for the device with these masked pixels.
+This module reads in `pixel` objects for each device from the clipboard, masks all pixels with a hit rate larger than 10 times the mean hit rate, and updates the trimdac file for the device with these masked pixels.

 #### Parameters
 No parameters are used from the configuration file.